Last Revised: January 04, 2022

 - trailer rentals: rental costs are covered when supported by receipts;

-- mileage: when driving a personal vehicle, mileage is reimbursed one-way, if transporting household items.
+- mileage: when driving a personal vehicle, mileage is reimbursed at $0.17 per mile one-way (effective 1/1/20), if transporting household items.
 Mileage will be calculated and paid via direct route only;

-- Casual labor: if you hire a non-professional(s) to help pack and load, the total amount reimbursable to you is a maximum of $150.
+- Casual labor: if a non-professional(s) is hired to help pack and load, the total amount reimbursable is a maximum of $150.
 The same holds true for unloading and unpacking.
 Please remember the cost of hiring a non-professional to help pack/load and/or unload/unpack must be less than hiring a professional mover to do so.

-- Storage costs: storage is covered when you move household goods to Fresno and have not yet secured a residence.
+- Storage costs: storage is covered when a candidate's household goods are moved to Fresno and have not yet secured a residence.
 The move must be from a single location.
 Length of storage and rates of storage must be reasonable and cannot exceed state guidelines.

 - Shipping of personal items: costs must be supported with actual receipts (example: moving of books via UPS prior to household goods due to time constraints.)